 Pretty hard, right?

-Now, imagine doing the same thing during the stress of dealing with whatever hazard caused you to claim.
-Unless you have a photographic memory, we’re talking about a task that’s basically impossible.
-When you’ve already compiled an inventory, claiming becomes much simpler, and your levels of stress go down substantially.
+Now, imagine doing the same thing while dealing with whatever hazard caused you to claim.
+Unless you have a photographic memory, we’re discussing an impossible task.
+When you’ve already compiled an inventory, claiming becomes much more straightforward, and your stress levels drop substantially.

 Having a home inventory isn’t just useful for insurance, though.
 There are times you might wonder whether it’s best to repair or replace appliances; knowing the year you bought them and how much they cost can help you figure out what’s the most financially prudent move.
-Organizing almost anything has a number of benefits.
+Organizing almost anything has several benefits.

 I Rent.
 Do I Still Need a Home Inventory?

 The answer is an emphatic yes.
 The value of homeowners' insurance is mainly in the protection it grants your home, which more likely than not, is worth quite a bit more than the stuff inside your home.

 When you rent, the value of your insurance is found almost entirely in coverage for contents.
 That means you’re paying almost exclusively to cover items in your home; determining their value is essential to finding the right level of coverage.